tlaukkan/reality-space/Readme.md

 This is work in progress...

-aframe-reality framework enables building networked extended reality (XR) experiences with A-Frame.
+code-reality framework enables building networked extended reality (XR) experiences with A-Frame.

-aframe-dataspace servers provide a shared space to store and transmit scene data between browsers.
+reality-space servers provide a shared space to store and transmit scene data between code-reality clients.

 ## Usage